rydmike/rydmike.github.io/README.md

 ## Other Flutter demos

 ### [Responsive Grid Demo App](http://rydmike.com/gridtest/#/)
 A very early Flutter web grid demo and test that I made ages ago.
 It includes a web test of the Flutter Staggered Grid View package.
-You can try it [here](http://rydmike.com/gridtest/#/)
+You can try it [here](http://rydmike.com/gridtest/#/).
+The source code for this for me very early test and demo is available in the public [resp_stag_grid](https://github.com/rydmike/resp_stag_grid) repository.

 The staggered grid has bug that can be seen in this demo when only resizing the window horizontally.
 I need to make a simpler demo case for the bug demo and report the bug if it has not been reported and fixed already in the latest version [here](https://github.com/letsar/flutter_staggered_grid_view).